pragmint/open-practices/capabilities/test-automation.md

 Effective test automation requires collaboration between testers and developers, continuous improvement of test suites, and maintaining a balanced ratio of unit and acceptance tests.
 This approach to software quality and stability and also reduces team burnout and deployment challenges.

 ## Nuance(s)

 This section outlines common pitfalls, challenges, or limitations teams commonly encounter when applying this capability.
 The goal here is not to discourage you.
 Rather, the goal is to arm you with the appropriate context so that you can make an informed decision about when and how to implement the capability with your teams.

+### Potential Cultural Resistance

+In some organizations, test automation is sometimes undervalued due to gaps in awareness or experience with effective test design.
+Code structured for testability is often easier to maintain and of higher quality, but developing this skill takes time and practice.
+By building a culture of test automation, teams can reduce friction in the testing process and benefit from DORA’s findings, which support the impact of developer-driven testing on overall performance.

+### Automation Isn't Meant To Completely Remove Manual Testing

+Test automation is not a substitute for manual testing but rather a complement that helps reduce the repetitive and time-consuming aspects of verifying system correctness.
+Each test carries its own cost-benefit ratio, and attempting to cover 100% of a system with automation can lead to high maintenance costs and, at times, a false sense of security.
+Instead, the focus should be on automating routine checks and creating tests that catch critical bugs early, freeing up manual testing for more exploratory and edge-case scenarios.

 ## Assessment

 To assess how mature your team or organization is in this capability, complete this short exercise.

 Consider the descriptions below and score yourself on the Test Automation capability.
 Generally, score a 1 if Test Automation is limited or completely lacking from your team or organization, a 2 if it is basic and you feel there is a LOT of room for improvement, a 3 if it is mature and you feel there is some room for improvement, and a 4 if your team or organization is exemplary in the area of Test Automation.